Ashish-simpleCoder/vs-code-configs/README.md

 - just import any of the profiles in vscode through profile settings.
 - I will update these settings in future with more optimization.

+## Snippets

+Paste all of the content present in snippets folder to your vscode snippet conguration.

+- Global snippet
+- ReactTypescript snippet